jsoung/i4g/docs/contributing.md

 ## Thank You! 🙏

-Every contribution—no matter how small—makes a difference in helping scam victims.
+Every contribution—no matter how small—makes a difference in helping scam users.
 We're grateful for your time and expertise.

 **Questions?** Reach out to jerry.soung@gmail.com or open a discussion on GitHub.